yuvalherziger/aiohttp-catcher/README.md

 aiohttp-catcher is a centralized error handler for [aiohttp servers](https://docs.aiohttp.org/en/stable/web.html).
-It enables consistant error handlling across your web server or API, so your code can raise Python exceptions that will be handled however you want them to.
+It enables consistant error handlling across your web server or API, so your code can raise Python exceptions that will be mapped to user-friendly error messages.

 ***